CodeWithShamim/Travel-Trust/README.md

 ## Features

+- Spearheaded the implementation of a comprehensive dashboard, empowering administrators to efficiently manage service bookings, user interactions, and overall platform activities.

+- Successfully implemented real-time notification functionality, enhancing user engagement and providing instant updates on bookings and travel-related information.

+- Integrated Stripe payment gateway, enabling secure and seamless online payment transactions for customers, resulting in improved user experience and increased revenue.

+- Developed a messaging system to facilitate communication between clients, travel agents, and other stakeholders, fostering efficient and direct communication channels within the platform.

+- Integrated Mapbox for interactive maps, enhancing the user interface and providing users with a visually appealing and informative experience when planning their travels.

 - **Interactive User Interface:**

   - User-friendly interface that allows users to navigate the website easily and find information.